AriFordsham/GHCWiki/data-parallel/work-plan.md

 For vectorisation:

-- \[Roman by **30 Mar 07**\] Implement plain closure conversion
+- \[Roman, June/July\] Implement vectorisation transformation according to the scheme in `ghc-ndp/docs/ndp/`.
+- \[Manuel\] Work with Roman and in particular implement all the iface-related code (`HscTypes.VectInfo` and friends).

 For the library:

-- \[Gabi\] Implement quicksort and all missing library functions for that.
+- \[Gabi\] Complete quicksort implementation.

 ### Todo list for vectorisation

-- We need closure conversion to handle the full higher-order case.
-- We need to handle cross calls to un-vectorised code.
+- Implement the first version
+- Integeration with package ndp
+- Testing

-### Todo list for vectorisation
+### Todo list for package ndp

 - Lifted functions
 - Add missing functions